ricardbb/NeuroNinja/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 # Information
-	This game is a Final Degree Project and open source program, designed to control BCI system for the needs of children with cerebral palsy.
+This BCI game is a Final Degree Project and open source program, designed for the needs of children with cerebral palsy.
 The game is done in Catalan, but the source code is implemented in English.

 # Personal Information
 		Author: Ricard Borrull Baraut